Funeral Potatoes

 Ingredients

-• 28 ounce package frozen cubed O’Brien potatoes, thawed
+- 28 ounce package frozen cubed O'Brien potatoes, thawed (with or without peppers)

 Instructions

-• After potatoes are cooked, spread crushed potato chips over potatoes.
+- After potatoes are cooked, spread 2 cups finely crushed crushed potato chips over potatoes.

-• Pour melted butter evenly over crushed chips.
+- Pour 3 Tablespoons salted butter, melted evenly over crushed chips.

 Video